 Receive Treatment for Co-Occurring Disorders Today

 It can be overwhelming to sort through possible rehab centers and treatment services for you or your loved one.
 But, if you’ve been looking for treatment for dual diagnoses or substance use disorders, our Illinois addiction treatment center is here for you.
 Now is the time to overcome drug and alcohol addiction.
-Through our treatment plans, you can live a sober life and achieve overall well-being.
+Through our treatment plans and support groups, you can live a sober life and achieve overall well-being.

-If you are struggling with a dual diagnosis, it can be difficult to find a dual diagnosis treatment center that offers personalized treatment for both mental health and substance use disorder therapy services.
-It is crucial to find a drug rehab in Illinois that specializes in treating patients with a dual diagnosis, so you can have adequate support in managing your mental health.
-Our treatment center specializes in treating substance abuse and mental illnesses.
+If you are struggling with a dual diagnosis, it can be difficult to find dual diagnosis treatment centers that offer personalized treatment for both mental health and substance use disorder therapy services.
+It is crucial to find a drug rehab in Illinois that specializes in treating patients with dual diagnoses, so you can have adequate support in managing your mental health.
+Our rehab center treats co-occurring disorders in adults and young adults such as bipolar disorder and substance abuse, depression, and substance abuse.

-When you detox from drugs and alcohol, your body and mind have to learn how to adjust, which can cause your mental health symptoms to decrease.
-Northern Illinois Recovery Center has a dual diagnosis treatment center that helps support you throughout your recovery.
+When you detox from drugs and alcohol, your body and mind have to learn how to adjust, which can cause your physical and mental health symptoms to decrease.
+Northern Illinois Recovery Center dual diagnosis treatment center is here to support you throughout your recovery.
+Contact us today to get started!

 Table of Contents